I. Academic program

 Summer teaching is not an entitlement; in other words, pedagogical performance by the student in all previous teaching opportunities during the academic year and/or summer term will be factored into the determination of teaching assignments for the summer session.

-The Director of the Language Program will send during the previous fall semester a general call to all students to inquire about their willingness to engage in teaching during the summer.
+The Director of the Spanish Language Program will send during the previous fall semester a general call to all students to inquire about their willingness to engage in teaching during the summer.

 4. Taxation issues